kjara715/Capstone/README.md

 # HomeMixers

 HomeMixers is a web application that allows users to search for cocktail recipes by key terms or find a random cocktail recipe.
+Try it out here: https://homemixers.herokuapp.com/

 Data is sourced from https://www.thecocktaildb.com/api.php, which currently contains 612 unique drink recipes.